|région: Grand Est|

 |département: 68, Haut-Rhin|

 The oldest written source mentioning Columbarium dates from AD 823.
 In 1226 Colmar obtained the status of a Free Imperial Town within the Holy Roman Empire.
-In the 14th century, Colmar joined the Décapole, an alliance of ten towns of the Holy Roman Empire in Alsace (Haguenau, Colmar, Wissembourg, Turckheim, Obernai, Kaysersberg, Rosheim, Munster, Sélestat and Mulhouse) that was founded in 1354.
+In the 14th century, Colmar joined the Décapole, an alliance of ten towns of the Holy Roman Empire in Alsace (Haguenau, Colmar, Wissembourg, Turckheim, Obernai, Kaysersberg, Rosheim, Munster, Sélestat and Mulhouse, later also Seltz and Landau in der Pfalz) that had been founded in 1354.
 In 1673 Colmar was occupied by French troops.
 After the Peace of Nijmegen (1679), Colmar officially became part of France.
 In 1791 it became the capital of the départemant Haut-Rhin.
 After the French German War of 1870/1871 Alsace and Lorraine were annexed by Germany (Imperial Territory Alsace-Lorraine).
 After World War I, the territory was returned to France.
 During World War II, the regionw was again occupied by Germany and the Alsace region was incorporated into the Reichsgau Baden-Elsass.
 After the Battle of the Colmar Pocket in 1945 it was returned to France again.

 is located in a strategic place where the Grand'rue and the rue des Marchand, two of the medieval town's principal streets met.